gethugothemes/dot-hugo/README.md

 Dot, a responsive and feature reach documentation theme ever build in hugo eco system .
 We have analysised a lot of documentation and knowledge base theme to come up with this design .
 The readability and the cleaness is also another key feature of this theme.
 **The images are only for demonstration purpose, Please don't use those images.**

+### What's New in version 2.0
+This template is now in a new layout.
+You can create page with folder, and also gives required images in this folder.
+Multilangual is now more fun.
+No more bugs and issues.
+It's all like a new experience.
+Configuration of this theme is now more easier.

+**Version 2.0 comes with MIT Licence**

 ## Table of Contents